Miserable People by James T. Berry, Ph.D.

 you resulting in more freedom for you.

-not aware of the stress we are under because we are used to it.
-We become aware of the stress when
+aware of the stress we are under because we are used to it.
+We become aware of the stress when the

-the intensity stops.
-Therefore, take time out for exercise, sleep, emotional connection with healthy
+intensity stops.
+Therefore, take time out for exercise, sleep, emotional connection with healthy people,

-people, and spiritual connection.
-Find peace with God and with as many others in your environment as
+and spiritual connection.
+Find peace with God and with as many others in your environment as possible.

 Having identified the foundational characteristics of misery and methods of coping, what if you are the